sd031/nx-seo/README.md

 # nx-seo

-An express middleware, that pre-renders NX apps when the request user-agent is a crawler.
+An express middleware, that pre-renders [NX](http://nx-nxframework.rhcloud.com/) apps when the request user-agent is a crawler.
 It also removes all the scripts from the page after rendering and before sending the final HTML.

 ## Installation

 ```
-$ npm install @risingstack/nx-framework
+$ npm install @risingstack/nx-seo
 ```

 ## Platform support